grandinetech/grandine/readme.md

   -p 9000:9000/udp                      \
   -v $HOME/.grandine:/root/.grandine    \
   sifrai/grandine:latest-arm64 grandine \
-  --network prater
+  --network goerli
 ```

 ## Validator

 The Validator is a built-in component that is activated if validator keys are passed to Grandine.
-Let's try running Grandine with a new validator enabled on the Prater network (assuming you already have keys, secrets etc.):
+Let's try running Grandine with a new validator enabled on the Goerli network (assuming you already have keys, secrets etc.):

 ```
 docker run                                                          \